jo-kapi/DM2008-Materials/README.md

 ### `weekly_lessons/`

-Weekly folders containing class demos and activities.
+Weekly folders containing class demos, examples and activities.

 Each week corresponds to a topic covered in class:
 | Folder | Focus |